 250-Park & Rec Fac.
 Fee FUND:

 NEW PROJECT NO.:

 Rehabilitation PROJECT TYPE:

 Parks CATEGORY:

-NEW INITIAL YEAR OF FUNDING:

-438 INITIAL YEAR OF FUNDING:
+N=/v/ INITIAL YEAR OF FUNDING:

 Massena Parkette Playground Equipment

 Project LocationMassena Parkette

 The project will replace play equipment at Massena Parkette.

 The play equipment in this neighborhood parkette is in need of rehabilitation.
 The project supports the City's Strategic Plan goal to maintain a high level of public safety with public engagement and assess, prioritize, and plan for park/open space acquisition and for reconstruction of major City facilities and infrastructure.